mediacloud/backend/doc/api_2_0_spec/admin_api_2_0_spec.md

 in `<tag set>:<tag>` format, for example `gv_country:japan`.

-If the tag is specified in the latter format and the given tag set does not exist, a new tag set with that name will be created owned by the current user.
+If the tag is specified in the latter format and the given tag set does not exist, a new tag set with that name will be created by the current user.
 If the tag does not exist, a new tag will be created within the given tag set.

-A user may only write put tags (or create new tags) within a tag set owned by that user.
+A user may only write put tags (or create new tags) within a tag set for which they have permission.

 #### Example